I am writing you this blog post while making my way across the US from Seattle to Atlanta.

 I discovered through these groups that GIVING AWAY my stuff was way more fun than trying to sell my stuff on craigslist or offerup.

 Downsizing Surprise #4: Giving it away makes letting your things go feel good.

 I was so surprised by how comforting it was to know that I was giving my stuff a new life and that new life was going to be fantastic.
 Unbeknownst to me, the sense of loss I feared from this downsizing project vanished when I unintentionally replaced it with a sense of generosity.

 - I gave neighbor #1 the gift of color, as she was looking for some bright throw pillows for her drab couch at home.
 (She also walked away from my house with a lot more than pillows – I gave her a couple other colorful home decor items too!)

 - I gave the gift of sound to neighbor #2, as she was in need of some “new” headphones.
-She got a bonus pair of earbuds and ALL my previously released albums too – just because!
+She received a bonus pair of earbuds and ALL my previously released albums too.
+Just because!

 - I helped neighbor #6 with decorating for her wedding, by gifting her my rose-colored vintage glassware from my vanity dresser.
 So gorgeous.

 - Neighbor #7 got a bag of super fun jewelry for her next trip to Burning Man.
 A worthy cause!